-To change the time range for your graph, click on the button on the local toolbar, and then select the desired date and time range.
+To change the time range for your graph, click on the local toolbar, and then select the desired date and time range.

 See Working with Graphic Windows in Chapter 9 for more information on working with graphs.

 Saving Data to a File